Arbaz-hai/ml_astro_pac/Readme.md

 - Milky Way objects have redshift of zero
 - Flux can be negative due to statistical fluctuations
 - Approximately 1% of data comes from DDF subset

+NOTE: I don't know why but I got the best model fit when I used this architecture instead of only attention